HaveFunTrading/boomnet/README.md

 }
 ```

-Each endpoint declares its lifecycle context with `type Context`.
+Each factory declares its lifecycle context with `type Context`.
 Use `()` when callbacks need
 no shared state, as above, and pass `&mut ()` to `poll`.
 To use application state, set the
-associated type on the same `Endpoint` trait:
+associated type on the same `EndpointFactory` trait:

 ```rust
 #[derive(Default)]